 So here's a story on how I converted my sister in law, Evi, to documentary family photography.

-Some time ago, when I was new to the genre and new to photographing families.
-And I told Evi that I'd pop by, hang out and make some pictures, just for practice.
+A while back, when I was new to the genre and new to photographing families, I told Evi that I'd pop by, hang out and make some pictures, just for practice.

 Cool.
 No problem.

 I get to the house, the kids are outside playing on their bikes.
 Their parents are doing their thing, knee deep in chores.

 Evi is busy with a newborn at the time, her fourth child - so she has no time for me (thinking back, she was probably just hoping I'd keep some kids occupied for a while.)